MrImaginatory/Employee-Mern-Stack/README.md

-Sure, here's a README file for your project:

----

 # Employee Management System

 This project is an Employee Management System built using Vite + React on the client-side and Node.js + Express on the server-side.
 It allows users to register, add, view, update, and delete employee records.
 Passwords are stored in encrypted form using Bcrypt.js, and Jsonwebtoken is used to verify user identity.